aztecrex/jaxrs-trailing-slash/README.md

 ```

 Note that this does not discover the explicit override filters so that they
 do not get automatically applied.
-They are meant for dynamic registration.
+They are meant for dynamic registration
+in this case.

 # Build